 • Save

-Very nicely maintained portage trails.
+Nicely maintained and short portage trails.

 • Save

-Back on Kingsmere Lake.
+Back onto Kingsmere Lake.
 Calm as ever!

-Bagwa Canoe Route Itinerary (With Options!)
+Bagwa Canoe Route Itinerary (2 – 4 Days)

 • Save